awaubreyw/aubrey_dissertation/README.md

 **Project Scale and Scope**
 - top 10 videos based on views
-- sentiment scores, findings and insights
+- top 10 videos based on likes
-- top 10 videos with highest positive sentiment scores
+- top 10 videos based on highest avg positive sentiment
+- sentiment scores, visualizations, findings and insights
 - 17 english-only educational channels with a minimum of 1 million subs
 - visualizations and recommendations of the best videos of the same tags/genres/categories on Streamlit web app